SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 :newTerm:`Optional binding` is a convenient way to find out if an optional contains a value, and to make that value available as a constant or variable if it exists.
-Optional binding can be used with ``if`` and ``while`` statements to check for a value inside the optional, and to extract that value into a constant or variable, as part of a single action.
+Optional binding can be used with ``if`` and ``while`` statements to check for a value inside an optional, and to extract that value into a constant or variable, as part of a single action.
 (``if`` and ``while`` statements are described in more detail in :doc:`ControlFlow`.)